wellingtsilvdev/Exercices_to_practice-R/README.md

 # Exercices_to_practice-R
-Here are saved my first codes, exercices to practice R.
+Here I will upload my first codes, exercices to practice R.